WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-theme-developers.md

 :::info

-One thing you may want to do to provide a good demo with WordPress Playground is to load default content to better showcase the features of your plugin or theme.
-Check out the [Providing content for your demo](/guides/providing-content-for-your-demo) guide to learn more
+To provide a good demo of your theme via Playground, you may want to load it with default content that highlights the features of your theme.
+Check out the [Providing content for your demo](/guides/providing-content-for-your-demo) guide to learn more about this.

 :::